-You’ve got questions – Ali’s got answers!
-Welcome to the first installment of our “Ask Ali” series, featuring some of the questions we hear the most.
+You’ve got questions – we’ve got answers!
+Welcome to the first installment of our “Ask giggle” series, featuring some of the questions we hear from parents the most.

 Q: With so much information in the media about potentially harmful materials found in children’s furniture, what should I look for to make sure I’m choosing the healthiest furniture for my nursery?